JanPanjan/UVB/notes/E-value.md

 The expect value tells us the *estimated* number of [[High scoring segment pairs|HSPs]] having some [[Raw similarity scores|raw score]] (or better) assigned to it by **chance alone**.

-> In other words, how many false positive hits the search generated.
+> How many false positive hits the search generated.

 It's defined as: